deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 ### Enabling additional security groups on static and master nodes

+The installation of additional security groups can be set:

+* when creating a cluster;

-This parameter can be set either in an existing cluster or when creating one.
+* in an existing cluster.

 In both cases, additional security groups are declared in the `OpenStackClusterConfiguration`:

-* for master nodes, in the `additionalSecurityGroups` of the `masterNodeGroup` section;
+* for `master nodes` in the `additionalSecurityGroups` of the `masterNodeGroup` section;
-* for static nodes, in the `additionalSecurityGroups` field of the `nodeGroups` subsection that corresponds to the target nodeGroup.
+* for `static nodes` in the `additionalSecurityGroups` field of the `nodeGroups` subsection that corresponds to the target nodeGroup.

 The `additionalSecurityGroups` field contains an array of strings with security group names.